Oven Baked Sweet Potato Fries

 2. Wash and dry the sweet potatoes, then cut them into uniform ¼‑inch sticks.

-4. Spread the fries in a single layer on the prepared sheet, making sure they do not touch.
+6. Arrange the seasoned fries in a single layer on the prepared baking sheet, making sure they do not overlap.

-5. Bake for 15 minutes, then remove the tray and flip each fry using a spatula.
+7. Bake for 15 minutes, then flip each fry using a spatula and bake for an additional 12‑15 minutes until crisp and golden.

 Nutrition per Serving (estimate)